Pitchfork (website): History

-1996–2003: Early years
+1996–2003: early years

-Pitchfork was created in February 1996 by Ryan Schreiber, a high school graduate living in his parents' home in Minneapolis.
+Pitchfork was created in 1996 by Ryan Schreiber, a high school graduate living in his parents' home in Victoria, Minnesota, when he was 19.
 Schreiber grew up listening to indie rock acts such as Fugazi, Jawbox and Guided by Voices.
 He was influenced by fanzine culture and had no previous writing experience.
 Schreiber initially named the website Turntable, but changed it after another website claimed the rights.
-The name Pitchfork was inspired by the tattoo on the assassin Tony Montana in the film Scarface.
+The name Pitchfork was inspired by the tattoo on the assassin Tony Montana in the 1983 film Scarface.
 Schreiber chose it as it was concise and had "evilish overtones".
-The first review was of Pacer (1995) by the Amps, and the record store Insound was Pitchfork's first advertiser.
+The first review was of Pacer (1995) by the Amps, and the record store Insound was Pitchforks first advertiser.

 Early Pitchfork reviews focused on indie rock and were often critical.
 The Washington Post described them as "brutal" and "merciless", writing: "The site's stable of critics often seemed capricious, uninvested, sometimes spiteful, assigning low scores on a signature 10-point scale with punitive zeal."
 Schreiber said the site's early period "was about really laying into people who really deserved it", and defended the importance of honesty in arts criticism.
 He said he wanted "to be daring, to surprise people and catch them off guard".
 In 1999, Schreiber relocated Pitchfork to Chicago.
 He estimated that Pitchfork had published 1,000 reviews by this point.

-Around the turn of the millennium, the American music press was dominated by monthly print magazines such as Rolling Stone, creating a gap in the market for faster-moving publication that emphasized new acts.
+Around the turn of the millennium, the American music press was dominated by monthly print magazines such as Rolling Stone, creating a gap in the market for faster-moving publications that emphasized new acts.
 Pitchfork could publish several articles a day, greatly outpacing print media.
 New technologies such as MP3, the iPod and the file-sharing service Napster created greater access to music, and music blogs became an important resource, creating further opportunity for Pitchfork.
-The contributors Mark Richardson and Eric Harvey said this was an important part of Pitchfork's early popularity, as music fans could share and listen to new music while reading daily updates.
+The contributors Mark Richardson and Eric Harvey said this was an important part of Pitchforks early popularity, as music fans could share and listen to new music while reading daily updates.

 In 2000, Pitchforks 10.0/10.0 review of the highly anticipated Radiohead album Kid A, written by Brent DiCrescenzo, generated a surge in readership and was one of the first signs of Pitchfork becoming a major publication.
 One of the first Kid A reviews published, it attracted attention for its unusual style.
 Billboard described it as "extremely long-winded and brazenly unhinged from the journalistic form and temperament of the time".
-While it was widely mocked, it boosted Pitchfork's profile.
+While it was widely mocked, it boosted Pitchforks profile.
 Schreiber said he understood the review would attract ridicule, but "wanted Pitchfork to be daring and to surprise people".
 In 2001, Pitchfork had 30,000 daily readers.